Video Assignment [text version]: How Do Historians Know?

 The assignment is as follows:

 - Go to the MSU Library’s e-resources page (http://er.lib.msu.edu/?ref=ql).
-Click on “ProQuest (all databases); click on “Historical Newspapers”; click on “ProQuest Civil War Era”; enter “john y. beall” in the text box; click on the first entry “Trial of John Y. Beall…”.
+Click on “ProQuest (all databases); click on “Historical Newspapers”; click on “ProQuest Civil War Era”; enter “john y. beall” in the text box; click on the first entry that reads (could be third to come up) “Trial of John Y. Beall…”.

 - Read the Trial of John Y. Beall as a Spy and Guerrillo by Military Commission.

 - Write a set of notes on the case, specifically focusing on the government’s charges, the evidence the government presented, and the defendant’s (and his attorney’s) presentation of his own case.
-Post in your Google Doc, Thursday.
+Post in D2L, Thursday.

 - Go to https://openlibrary.org/books/OL6944950M/Memoir_of_John_Yates_Beall, which is and Open Library copy of Memoir of John Yates Beall, which includes writings by Beall and others that attempt to exonerate him.